-Fill the water supply tank slowly through the labeled deck plate located at the rear of the cockpit, just forward of the engines.
+Fill the water supply tank slowly through the labeled deck plate located at the rear of the cockpit.
 After filling the water tank, partially open all faucets.
 The Fresh Water switch on the helm switch panel should be on.
 Allow the pump to run until all of the air is purged from the system and a steady stream of water is flowing from each outlet.
 Next, turn off the faucets one by one.
 As the pressure builds, the pump will automatically shut off.